ThomasCarstens/jekyll/_posts/2018-10-29-Guitar-classification-revisited.md

 image_path="/assets/images/posts/confusionmatrix1.png"
 alt="Confusion matrix for our customized ResNet-34 model." caption="Confusion matrix for our customized ResNet-34 model."
-%}
+%}{:  .align-center .width-75}

 Seems the model has a hard time differentiating between a Fender Jaguar and Jazzmaster (who wouldn't - they are super similar).
-Dito for the Gibson ES and Les Paul (here, special models exist that lend features from the other model).
+Dito for the Gibson ES and Les Paul (here, special models exist that lend features from the other guitar ranges, i.e. f-holes, pickup configurations, ...).

 ## Level up: ResNet-50

 While this result is already quite impressive, we so far only used a relative simple model architecture.
-We now progress to [ResNet-50](https://arxiv.org/pdf/1512.03385.pdf), that features substantially more layers and thus weights that can potentially learn features of our data.
+We now progress to [ResNet-50](https://arxiv.org/pdf/1512.03385.pdf), that features substantially more layers and thus weights that can potentially learn more features of our data.
 To not exceed our GPU memory we have to reduce the batch size now from 64 to 32.

 First, we build a new DataBunch with the same train/ validation split but the smaller bs=32.
 We then create a new model based on the ResNet-50 architecture and run our learning rate finder again (the optimum learning rate seems to be 0.01).
 We immediately train the model for five cycles.